 It can take up to two weeks for your puppy’s ears to stand on their own.
 Try removing the tape after one week to see if they are starting to stand on their own.
 If not, retape them and wait another week.
 If you German Shepherd puppy’s ears are still not standing at the 7-8 month mark, they probably aren’t going to stand because the cartilage has already hardened for the most part.

-Note: Your puppy may paw or scratch off the tape during this two week period and you may have to retape his ears several times.
+Note: Your puppy may paw or scratch off the tape during this two week period and you may have to retape them several times.

 7. Remove the Tape and Foam Roller

-Remove the tape and foam rollers from your dog’s ears by gently unraveling the tape starting at the base and working your way up the ears.
-Try not to use too much force which could possibly damage his ears or leave him in pain.
+Remove the tape and foam rollers by gently unraveling the tape starting at the base and working your way up the ears.
+Try not to use too much force which could possibly do damage or leave him in pain.

-Note: Don’t panic if the ears are not standing immediately after removing the tape.
-This is normal because the ears are still a little weak from the taping.
+Note: Don’t panic if they are not standing immediately after removing the tape.
+This is normal because they are still a little weak from the taping.

-Here are some good tips to help increase the chances of your German Shepherd’s ears standing.
+Here are some good tips to help increase the chances of them standing.

 - Have your puppy checked at the veterinarian for any parasites that could infiltrate his ears.